jeppeter/extargsparse/README.md

 > python command package for json string set

 ### Release History
+* Mar 24th 2017 Release 0.8.8 to extend new functions for parse options
 * Mar 15th 2017 Release 0.8.2 to fixup bug when call not type equal
 * Feb 20th 2017 Release 0.8.0 to fixup bug in the set_attr_args functions
-* Jan 31st 2017 Release 0.7.8 to fixup bug when in the environment variable on count type
-* Jan 20th 2017 Release 0.7.6 to fixup bug in error_msg when msg not found
 * Dec 29th 2016 Release 0.7.2 to make get_subcommands and get_cmdopts with sequential order
-* Dec 28th 2016 Release 0.7.0 to fixup some bugs in parse float
 * Dec 13th 2016 Release 0.5.6 add __version__ in the extargsparse support
 * Dec 13th 2016 Release 0.5.4 add get_cmdkey method in ExtArgsParse Object
 * Dec 12th 2016 Release 0.5.2 it fixup bug in release mode of __key_debug__.py